 - 1. Fill the fuel tank with fuel. - 2.
 Open the fuel shut off valve. - 3.
-Open bleed fitting on fuel sedimenter, the sedimenter should gravity fill itself with fuel. - 4.
-Tighten the bleed fitting on fuel sedimenter after sedimenter fills with fuel. - 5.
-Loosen bleed fitting on the fuel injector manifold. - Operate hand priming lever until fuel comes out the bleed screw on the injector manifold.
+Loosen bleed fitting on the fuel injector manifold. - 4.
+Operate hand priming lever until fuel comes out the bleed screw on the injector manifold.
 This could take 20-30 seconds of rapid operation of the priming lever.
-Tighten bleed fitting on injector manifold. - Follow normal STARTING procedures until engine starts.
+Tighten bleed fitting on injector manifold. - 5.
+Follow normal STARTING procedures until engine starts.